Wat Pho Bangkok Thailand

 Novotel Bangkok Sukhumvit 20 hotel room

-If you only have 1 or 2 days in Bangkok, check out the Novotel Bangkok Sukhumvit 20, a new hotel in Bangkok with a rooftop bar as well as a rooftop pool.
+If you only have 1 or 2 days in Bangkok, check out the Novotel Bangkok Sukhumvit 20, a newer hotel in Bangkok with a rooftop bar as well as a rooftop pool.
 Novotel Bangkok Sukhumvit 20 is part of the AccorHotels group and offers extremely spacious and modern rooms stocked with high quality furnishings and amenities.
 The service is exceptional and the staff are always happy to help with recommendations.

 Novotel Bangkok Sukhumvit 20 - Sky on 20 rooftop bar